NI Electricity Prices April 2026: Every Supplier Compared

 How much is electricity per kWh in Northern Ireland in 2026?

 Electricity rates in Northern Ireland vary by supplier.
-As of April 2026, Click Energy charges 38.808p per kWh including VAT, with a standing charge of 10.219p per day.
-Other suppliers such as Power NI and SSE Airtricity have their own tariff rates, but most NI households are paying between 27p and 39p per kWh depending on their supplier and plan.
+As of April 2026, Share Energy charges 31.96p per kWh, Click Energy charges 38.808p per kWh, and other suppliers such as Power NI and SSE Airtricity sit in the 27-31p range.
+Most NI households are paying between 27p and 39p per kWh depending on their supplier and plan.

 How much can solar panels save with electricity at 39p per kWh?